julien-nc/nextcloud-webdav-filepicker/README.md

 # <a id='s5' /> 🇻 The Vue component

-Get it from NPM (⚠ **not yet available**):
+Get it from NPM (⚠ **not available yet**):
 ```
-npm install nextcloud-webdav-filepicker
+npm install @nextcloud/webdav-filepicker
 ```

 And use it:
 ```
-import NcFilePicker from 'nextcloud-webdav-filepicker'
+import NcFilePicker from '@nextcloud/webdav-filepicker'
 ```

 ## <a id='s5-1' />Example